usrbinnc/netcat-cpi-kernel-module/README.md

 Welcome to the most unnecessarily complicated netcat album release format yet.

-In this repository, you will be able to compile your own kernel module, create a `/dev/netcat` device and pipe its output into an audio player.
+In this repository, you will be able to compile your own kernel module, create a `/dev/netcat` device and redirect its output into an audio player.

 ```
-cat /dev/netcat | ogg123 -
+ogg123 - < /dev/netcat
 ```

 This repository contains the album's track data in source files, that (for complexity's sake) came from `.ogg` files that were